 Fiendish Fury

-Prerequisite: The ability to cast the berserker rage spell or benefitting from it at least once.
-When under the effects of the berserker rage spell, your anger manifests in an aura of fel flame, dealing 1d4 fel damage to creatures that start their turn adjacent to you.
+Prerequisite: The ability to cast the berserker frenzy spell or benefitting from it at least once.
+When under the effects of the berserker frenzy spell, your anger manifests in an aura of fel flame, dealing 1d4 fel damage to creatures that start their turn adjacent to you.

-As a strike effect, you may also add this damage to your melee weapon attacks.
+As a strike effect, you may also add this damage to your melee weapon attacks once per turn.
 If you are reduced to 0 hit points while raging in this case, you may instead be reduced to 1 hit point and gain one level of exhaustion.
 The level of exhaustion is added 1 minute after you end your rage.
 If you would be killed, you instead gain three levels of exhaustion.

 You can continue to stack levels of exhaustion this way, in which case they all apply once your rage ends (unless otherwise mitigated by some other means).